sourmash-bio/sourmash/doc/command-line.md

 #### `csv_summary` output format

 `csv_summary` is the default output format.
 This outputs a `csv` with lineage summarization for each taxonomic rank.
-This output currently consists of four columns, `query_name,rank,fraction,lineage`, where `fraction` is the  fraction of the query matched to the reported rank and lineage.
+This output currently consists of six columns, `query_name,rank,fraction,lineage,query_md5,query_filename`, where `fraction` is the  fraction of the query matched to the reported rank and lineage.

 example `csv_summary` output from the command above: